vrenda720/DSD_Project/README.md

 ![Real Game GIF](https://codeheir.com/wp-content/uploads/2019/03/done.gif)

 * Our goal in making this project is to mimic the gameplay of the Space Invaders video game (Above) as closely as possible.
-* The player should be able to move left and right to dodge enemy lasers.
+  * The player should be able to move left and right to dodge enemy lasers while shooting lasers back.
   * Aliens should appear on the screen and slowly move towards the player while also shooting at the them.
   * The player has multiple lives that decrease when they are hit by an alien's laser.
   * The player's score should increase whenever an alien is eliminated.

 ## Neccessary Hardware